Life in the Military

 Many Minds, One Mission

-Watch as these young cyberwarriors talk about how they train for mission success by embracing a diversity of thought and collaborative problem solving.
+Watch as these young cyberwarriors talk about how they train for mission success by embracing a range of thought and collaborative problem solving.

 Length 1:36 View TranscriptTranscription